 To carry this out he outlines three core tenants: (see 2015 annual report)

 - Reinvent productivity and business processes.

 The results speak for themselves.
 Microsoft’s share price nearly doubled since he took over.

-Following the reformed strategic direction, Microsoft has invested in Azure, it’s cloud-based platform, and while not profitable yet, it does provide scale for Microsoft’s other products, such as Office.
+Following the reformed strategic direction, Microsoft has invested in Azure, it’s a cloud-based services platform.
+While not profitable yet, it does provide a scale for Microsoft’s other products, such as Office.

 The hardware division has been a hit with the Surface Book, which is developing a loyal following.
-In this division is also the virtual reality play of Hololens.
+This division is also the virtual reality play of Hololens.

-Microsoft also recognised where its core customers hang out and bought LinkedIn for an incredible $26 billion to exploit synergies with their Artificial Intelligence (AI) investments.
+Microsoft also recognized where its core customers hang out and bought LinkedIn for an incredible $26 billion to exploit synergies with their Artificial Intelligence (AI) investments.

 Change management lessons: The failure to innovate generally comes in two guises.

 The first of these is the failure to imagine the future.
 This imagination relies on people.